superpoweredSDK/Low-Latency-Android-iOS-Linux-Windows-tvOS-macOS-Interactive-Audio-Platform/README.md

 - /Superpowered

-	The Audio SDK itself (static libraries and headers).
+	The SDKs (static libraries and headers).

 - /License